 Because many people feel shame, they won’t seek help right away.
 That’s the wrong approach.
 There’s no shame in relapsing.
 It merely means that there are some new coping skills you need.

 A return to rehab is the right way of dealing with the situation.
 Relapse rates for drug addiction simply imply that there’s more room for personal growth.
 With the help of professionals, you get back on track.
 By the way, relapse can happen at any time.

 There’s no cut-off date when you’re safe from relapsing.
-That said, the longer you remain in active recovery, the less likely you are to encounter adverse situations.
+That said, the longer you remain active in recovery, the less likely you are to encounter adverse situations.
 In this instance, it’s fair to say that relapse after long-term sobriety becomes less likely.
 Find out more about preventing relapse rates for drug addiction by contacting Victory Bay at 855.259.1624 now.
 Learn how our outpatient drug rehab programs in South Jersey can help you stay sober.